-This much-loved annual tradition that has been taking place since 1901 when art collector Henry Vaughan left over 200 drawings, watercolours and prints by Turner divided between galleries in Edinburgh, Dublin and London.
+This annual tradition that has been taking place since 1901 when art collector Henry Vaughan left over 200 drawings, watercolours and prints by Turner divided between galleries in Edinburgh, Dublin and London.
 38 of these watercolours were given to the people of Scotland, on the condition that they are only displayed in the month of January, when light levels are at their lowest.
 Because of this, these works still possess a freshness and an intensity of colour, almost 200 years since they were created.

 Please note, due to the exhibition’s popularity, visitors can expect to wait for between 30 minutes to an hour before gaining entry.
 Seating is available for those who cannot stand for long periods.